 - Outer material is made with waterproof polyester – so you don’t have to panic if you get caught in the rain.

 We have managed to fit our entire lives into these 44 litre bags – and it’s awesome.
 The only downside is that we would really love for the backpacks to have a waist strap to help take some of the pressure off our shoulders.

 Another thing we loved about these bags is the price: 45 pounds or around $66 USD.
-Durable, lightweight, carry on backpacks that doesn’t cost a fortune – we couldn’t resist
+Durable, lightweight, carry on backpacks that don’t cost a fortune – we couldn’t resist

-Save you self time, money and airport hassle – give lightweight backpacking a try.
+Save yourself time, money and airport hassle – give lightweight backpacking a try.

 Your back and your wallet will thank you for it.

-Our complete carry-on packing guide and video is coming soon – Watch this space!
+Our complete carry-on packing guide and video are coming soon – Watch this space!